AndrianinaH/simple-http-client/README.md

 License
 ========

-SimpleHTTPClient is made available to the public as open source software under the [MIT License](http://opensource.org/licenses/MIT).
+This repository is made available to the public as open source software under the [MIT License](http://opensource.org/licenses/MIT).